A-Dying-Pig/PrintQueue/PrintQueue_Tofino/README.md

-# PrintQueue's P4 code for Tofino
+# PrintQueue's Tofino Code

-The folder contains PrintQueue's data plane and control plane code.
+The section contains PrintQueue's data plane and control plane code.
-The passage explains to compile, run, and manipulate the code.
+The section explains how to compile, run, and manipulate the code.
 The code is tested under `SDE-8.4.0`.
-The concepts and terms are better explained in the [paper]().

 ## Compile and Run
 The control plane is written in C language located in `./src/ctrl/` folder.